 Or does it explode?“

 Flash forward to 2020.
 While Hip Hop has replaced Beebop, the message is still the same.
-Speaking about unity against racism, and not just African Americans but all those with dark skin.
+Speaking about unity against racism, and not just African Americans but all people of color.
 Perhaps a message expanded to rail against the generations of police brutality and ingrained racism.
 Hughes wrote a Dream Deferred in 1951, Martin Luther King wrote the I Have a Dream Speech in 1963.
 Now, after a hotly contested election, who will write about a Dream Hastened.

 The contribution of the Negra to Democracy in America, 1943